-The Casa de Carmona ocuppies a XVIth century palace that has been in the same family – as far as we know – since it was built – and that has passed through inheritance successively, 7 times since the property registry of Carmona begun operations in the early 1800s.
-The propiertors listed in the registry of property were called Don Manuel de Quintanilla y Briones, his daughter Doña Maria del Carmen de Quintanilla y Melgarejo (Carmona 1798 + Carmona 20.08.1866), her daughter Doña María de Gracia Lasso de la Vega y Quintanilla (Carmona 08.12.1814 + Sevilla 05.06.1889), who married Pedro SOLIS Y DESMAISSIERES (born in Cadiz 1883), who became Teniente Hermano Mayor de la Real Maestranza de Sevilla, the highest aristocratic position in Seville, her daughter Miquelina de Solis-Beaumont y Demassieres y Lasso de la Vega, who bequeathed the palace to her grandchildren Ignacio Romero de Solis-Beaumont (b.
-20.10.1937) VI Marqués de Marchelina and his 12 brothers and sisters, Teresa, Pedro, Jose, Matilde, Micaela, Diego, Angela, Reyes, Cecilia, Luis, Enrique y Gracia Romero de Solís-Beaumont.
+The Casa de Carmona ocuppies a XVIth century palace that has been in the same family – as far as we know – since it was built – and that has passed through inheritance successively, 7 times since the property registry begun operations in the early 1800s.
+The propiertors listed in the registry of property were called Don Manuel de Quintanilla y Briones ( , his daughter Doña Maria del Carmen de Quintanilla y Melgarejo (Carmona 1798 + Carmona 20.08.1866), her daughter Doña María de Gracia Lasso de la Vega y Quintanilla (Sevilla, Carmona 08.12.1814 + Sevilla 05.06.1889), her daughter Miquelina de Solis-Beaumont y Demassieres y Lasso de la Vega, who bequeathed the palace to her grandchildren Ignacio Romero de Solis-Beaumont (b.
+20.10.1937) VI Marqués de Marchelina , and his 9 brothers and sisters, Pedro, Diego, Enrique, Matilde, Gracia,

-Himself the eldest of 10 children, he inherited the palace in pro-indiviso with together with his 9 brothers and sisters.
-Having no farm or business that would keep the family in Carmona, the family grew up in the 1940s and 50s in Seville, and some would even marry and live in Madrid.
-The palace was left mostly uninhabited and with scarce maintenance.
+The last owners: The Marqués suffered the ill fate of inheriting a palace, together with 9 brothers and sisters, with no land or other business to support it – for it had all been divvied up or sold un previous generations.
+Also, having no farm or business that would keep the family in Carmona, the family grew up in Seville and travelled.
+Finally, with nothing keeping them tied to Carmona, the palace was left mostly uninhabited and with scarce maintenance.
 Playing the part of the wealthy Marqués with his own prime palace was not a reality – the house was prime for a new story.

-The sale: Ignacio Romero de Solís, and his 9 brothers and sisters, sold the house on plaza de Quintanilla nº1, and the square on which it sits – now called the Plaza de Lasso, to Marta Medina Muro Benjumea (b.1944), an aristocrat from Seville and childhood friend, on July 10, 1987, who bought it with money she had inherited from her successful architect father, Felipe Medina Benjumea, and incorporated it into a company, Casas de España, S.A. she then owned together with her second husband.
+The sale: Ignacio Romero de Solís, and his 9 brothers and sisters, sold the house on plaza de Quintanilla nº1, and the square on which it sits – now called the Plaza de Lasso, to Marta Medina Muro Benjumea, a childhood friend, on July 10, 1987, who bought it with money she had inherited from her successful architect father, Felipe Medina Benjumea, and incorporated it into a company, Casas de España, S.A. she then owned together with her second husband.